microsoft/FHIR-Converter/README.md

 npm start
 ```

-Once this completes, you should be able to access the repo locally at http://localhost:2019/
+Once this completes, you can access Web UI locally at http://localhost:2019/

 ## Documentation